-Position Ownership Requirement Chief Executive Officer 5x Annual Base Salary Other Executive Officers 3x Annual Base Salary Non-Employee Director 5x Annual Cash Retainer
+Position Ownership Requirement Chief Executive Officer 5x Annual Base Salary Other Named Executive Officers 3x Annual Base Salary Non-Employee Director 5x Annual Cash Retainer

+The following equity holdings qualify towards satisfaction of the ownership guidelines: shares owned directly or indirectly by the officer or non-employee director, shares underlying stock options to the extent vested (less the value of the exercise price applicable to such options), and shares underlying restricted stock and other full value awards to the extent vested or that are unvested and for which the only requirement to earn the award is continued service.
+Shares underlying PRSUs are not included in determining ownership under these guidelines.
 Should any NEO or non-employee director not satisfy the stock ownership guidelines (as described above) such NEO or non-employee director must retain at least 50% of any net shares derived from vested restricted stock or restricted stock units, exercised stock options or stock purchase plan holdings until his or her guideline is met.
-"Net shares" are those shares that remain after shares are sold or netted to pay the exercise price (if any) of equity awards and applicable taxes.
-As of January 31, 2021, all of our NEOs and non-employee directors satisfy their equity ownership requirements.
+As of January 31, 2024, all of our NEOs and non-employee directors satisfied their equity ownership requirements.